aksenia/SeeCiTe/README.md

-This vignette describes all steps necessary to run SeeCiTe analysis, using the public HapMap trio data, with intermidiate outputs supplied with the package.
+This vignette describes all steps necessary to run SeeCiTe analysis, using the public HapMap trio data, with intermediate outputs supplied with the package.

 Installation.